denny-imanuel/SSISDocker/Readme.md

 ![](jpg/mssql.jpg)

-Then add a login user with your Windows Authentication domain\username to allow you to login to SSAS.
+Then add a login user with your Windows Authentication domain\username to allow you to login to SSIS.

 ![](jpg/winauth.jpg)

-After that connect to SSAS Analytic Server using SSMS with Windows Authentication
+After that connect to SSIS Integration Server using SSMS with Windows Authentication

 ![](jpg/ssis.jpg)